Karim Zéribi

 Karim Zéribi ([kaʁim zeʁibi]; born 25 September 1966) is a French politician of Europe Ecology – The Greens, Member of the European Parliament.

 Zéribi was born in Avignon, France, and succeeded socialist politician Vincent Peillon as representative for the South-East constituency.
 Zéribi changed parties to EELV in 2010.
-Two of his three Algerian grandparents are of Kabyle origin and one grandparent is French.
+Two of his three Algerian grandparents are of arab origin and one grandparent is French (citizen or origin).

 Judicial inquiry

 Karim Zéribi is suspected to have embezzled 50,000 euros of subsidies.
 He was placed in police custody on 8 April 2015.